OctopusDeploy/blog/blog/2025-05/tpf/index.md

 ## TPF and roll backs

-The number one cause of wanting to roll back is critical bugs in new functionality.
+The number one cause of wanting to roll back is critical bugs that occur in new functionality.
 I cannot tell you how many times I get asked about automating roll backs.
 Roll backs are a "break glass in case of emergency," not a default recovery strategy.

 There are many problems with rolling back: